sudiddo/pixel-8-labs/README.md

-# Pixel8Labs Front-end Engineer Take-home Test
+# Pixel8Labs Full-stack Engineer Take-home Test

 Thanks for your interest in working with us as a fullstack engineer.
 This take-home test is for us to gauge your engineering capabilities and determine